Generations from Exile Tribe

-Generations from Exile Tribe (Japanese: ジェネレーションズ・フロム・エグザイル・トライブ, stylized as GENERATIONS from EXILE TRIBE and formerly known as Generations) is a six-member Japanese dance and vocal group formed and managed by LDH.
+Generations from Exile Tribe (Japanese: ジェネレーションズ・フロム・エグザイル・トライブ, formerly known as Generations) is a six-member Japanese dance and vocal group formed and managed by LDH.
 The group is part of the "Exile Tribe" collective related to Exile and is signed to the record label Rhythm Zone from the Avex Group.
 Generations debuted on 21 November 2012.

 History

 2011–2012: Formation and pre-debut

 In April 2011, Hiro of Exile began forming Generations.
 The candidate members started their activities in the summer of 2011, with a major debut as their goal.
-In April 2012, Alan Shirahama, Ryota Katayose, Ryuto Kazuhara, Hayato Komori, Reo Sano, and Mandy Sekiguchi were announced to the public as official members.
+In April 2012, Alan Shirahama, Ryota Katayose, Ryuto Kazuhara, Hayato Komori, Reo Sano, and Mandy Sekiguchi were announced as members.

-On 11 September 2012, it was announced that Yuta Nakatsuka, who had been a support member for the group, would be added as an official member.
-Generations then made their major debut on 21 November, with the single "Brave It Out", which was used as theme song for the NTV drama Sugarless starring Alan Shirahama and Reo Sano.
+On 11 September 2012, it was announced that Yuta Nakatsuka, who had been a support member, would be added.
+Generations made their major debut on 21 November, with the single "Brave It Out", which was used as theme song for the NTV drama Sugarless starring Alan Shirahama and Reo Sano.